DHTMLX/docs-diagram/docs/lines/index.md

 The arrangement of child shapes relative to the root shape is defined automatically by the main algorithm.
 To change the default direction of the child shapes, use the [](../api/diagram/typeconfig_property.md) configuration property on initialization of the diagram.

+### Links in the PERT mode

+The PERT mode of Diagram is intended for rendering sequences of tasks and projects, and connections between them.
+The `"task"`, `"milestone"` and `"project"` types of shapes are connected by the [`"links"` connectors](/lines/configuration_properties/#properties-specific-for-links-in-the-pert-diagram-mode).

+<iframe src="https://snippet.dhtmlx.com/8leu8jh1?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="650"></iframe>

 ## Setting connections between shapes

 To connect shapes in Diagram, you can apply one of the following two ways: